Royals snap seven-game losing skid, beat Indians 8-6

-CLEVELAND (AP) — Maikel Franco drove in the go-ahead run with a sacrifice fly in the eighth inning and had an RBI single in the ninth as Kansas City beat the Cleveland Indians 8-6 Tuesday night to snap a seven-game losing streak.
+CLEVELAND (AP) — Maikel Franco drove in the go-ahead run with a sacrifice fly in the eighth inning and had an RBI single in the ninth as the Kansas City Royals beat the Cleveland Indians 8-6 Tuesday night to snap a seven-game losing streak.

-Whit Merrifield hit a three-run homer and Cam Gallagher had an RBI double for Kansas City, which had been outscored 51-18 and only held the lead after one inning in losing its first seven games in September.
+Whit Merrifield hit a three-run homer and Cam Gallagher had an RBI double for the Royals, who had been outscored 51-18 and only held the lead after one inning in losing their first seven games in September.

+“You want those rewards, and I don’t know if I’ve wanted one so bad,” Kansas City manager Mike Matheny said.
+“Just because they deserve it, the way these guys have been fighting.
+They’ve been relentless.

+“You need days like this to give them that shot of encouragement.
+Hopefully, this is the start of a whole bunch.”

-Adalberto Mondesí led off the eighth with a single off Adam Cimber (0-1) and scored on Franco’s fly to center, putting the Royals up 6-5.
-Later in the inning, Nicky Lopez was hit by a pitch from Oliver Perez with the bases loaded to score Hunter Dozier.
+Adalberto Mondesí led off the eighth with a single off Adam Cimber (0-1) and came around on Franco’s fly to center, putting the Royals up 6-5.
+Later in the frame, Nicky Lopez was hit by Óliver Pérez’s pitch with the bases loaded, scoring Hunter Dozier.

 Franco added a two-out single in the ninth off Adam Plutko to extend Kansas City’s advantage to 8-5.
 Greg Holland (3-0) worked two perfect innings, striking out three, for the win.
 Scott Barlow allowed one run in the ninth before earning his second save.

+“I feel like we’ve been in a lot of games in the last month,” Holland said.
+“The work ethic, the patience and all that stuff.
+The guys haven’t stopped working.”

-Carlos Santana, Sandy León and Francisco Lindor each homered for Cleveland, which had won three in a row.
+Carlos Santana, Sandy León and Francisco Lindor each homered for Cleveland, which had won three in a row to move into a tie for first in the American League Central.

-Indians rookie Triston McKenzie struck out seven and allowed three hits in five innings, leaving with a 5-3 lead.
+Indians rookie Triston McKenzie struck out seven and allowed three hits in five innings, but was lifted after a season-high 92 pitches.
 The right-hander is 2-0 with a 2.57 ERA through four starts.

+“If they need me to throw another nine innings tomorrow, I’d do it because I love baseball, but I understand why I’m on a pitch count,” McKenzie said.
+“My attitude is to do as much as I can with those 90.”

 Royals right-hander Jakob Junis gave up a season-high five runs and all three Cleveland homers in 4 1/3 innings, remaining winless in seven starts since Sept.
 4, 2019.